process-analytics/bpmn-visualization-js/CONTRIBUTING.md

 Make the examples use the latest version of the lib.
 A bash script is available to help you for this task in the `scripts` folder.
+Do not forget to update file /demo/index.html with the Latest Release information.
 Tests that the examples work with the new lib version.